essenbee/synthesizer/README.md

 #### Episode 35

 Added a GUI octave selector and had initial stab at making the keyboard polyphonic.
+Merged a PR that added a T4 template to generate the view model.

 ## Contributors